Dealogic/webpack-vsts-extension/DETAILS.md

 ### <a id="advanced-settings"></a>Advanced Settings

 - Working folder where webpack command is run.
 If you leave it blank it is the root of the repo.
-- Location of the webpack module.
-If you leave it blank it is using the locally installed webpack node module in the working folder, e.g. `./node_modules/webpack`.
+- Location of the webpack cli.
+By default it is the locally installed webpack node module in the working folder, e.g. `./node_modules/webpack/bin/webpack.js`.
+- Location of the Stats.js.
+By default it is the locally installed webpack node module in the working folder, e.g. `./node_modules/webpack/lib/Stats.js`.

 ![Advanced settings](https://raw.githubusercontent.com/Dealogic/webpack-vsts-extension/master/screenshots/AdvancedSettings.png)